-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-For the Years Ended December 31, 2009, 2008 and 2007
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Years Ended December 31, 2010, 2009 and 2008

-Nature of Operations:
+1. Nature of Operations:

 Lennox International Inc., a Delaware corporation, through its subsidiaries (referred to herein as "we," "our," "us," "LII" or the "Company"), is a leading global provider of climate control solutions.
-We design, manufacture and market a broad range of products for the heating, ventilation, air conditioning and refrigeration ("HVACR") markets.
+We design, manufacture, market and service a broad range of products for the heating, ventilation, air conditioning and refrigeration ("HVACR") markets.
 We operate in four reportable business segments of the HVACR industry: Residential Heating & Cooling, Commercial Heating & Cooling, Service Experts, and Refrigeration.
-See Note 21 for financial information regarding our reportable segments.
+See Note 19 for financial information regarding our reportable segments.